yzhanggmail/Bactocarb_Metanomics/README.md

 # Bactocarb_Metaomics Data and Code #
-Data and Code Accompanying paper "Metabolic plasticity of the gut microbiome in response to diets differing in glycemic load".
+Data and Code Accompanying paper **"Metabolic plasticity of the gut microbiome in response to diets differing in glycemic load"**.

 **Contents:** At current the repository contains the following modules.